Home Browse Just accepted

 In this paper, a new non-parameter filled function is constructed.
 It satisfies the definition of filled function and has excellent properties.
 Then, the corresponding algorithm is designed according to the new filled function.
 Numerical experiments are made and comparisons on several test problems are shown which exhibit the feasibility and effectiveness of the algorithm.

-• Qiao Chen , Liping Tang , Ke Zhang
+• Qiao Chen , Liping Tang , Ke Zhang, Xinmin Yang

 Pacific Journal of Optimization. https://doi.org/10.61208/pjo-2024-024